TeamNexile/jk-workshop-docs/level-making/blocks.md

 ---

-## Blocks for experts only
+## Blocks for expert users

-Once you've mastered all the previous blocks, you should learn the two missing.
+These are the most complex blocks.
+It is preferred to learn them last.

 > You should follow the following blocks only if you really know what you are doing!
 {: .warning }